moj-analytical-services/airflow-platform-user-data/README.md

 # Auth0 Platform User Data

+Queries Auth0's API to get data on current users.
+This is exported in csv format to an S3 bucket.

+This code is deployed as an airflow job: `auth0-user-exports`

 ##### Query Auth0's API and export data in csv format to an S3 bucket

 ### Prerequisites